Ba'ath Party (Syrian-dominated faction): Syria

-The party slogan "Unity, Freedom, Socialism" is enshrined in the Constitution of the Syrian Arab Republic.
+The party slogan "Unity, Freedom, Socialism" was enshrined in the Constitution of the Syrian Arab Republic.
 The eighth article of the Constitution stipulated that "[t]he leading party in the society and the state is the ...
 Ba'ath Party.
 It leads the National Progressive Front seeking to unify the resources of the masses of the people and place them at the service of the goals of the Arab nation".
 The Constitution was adopted in 1973.
 As per the Constitution of the Syrian Arab Republic, it is the Regional Command of the party that nominates the candidate for president of the republic.
 The Constitution does not explicitly say that the president has to be the leader of the party, but the National Progressive Front (NPF) charter states that president of the Syrian Arab Republic and the secretary of the party is also the president of the NPF.

 The party has dominated the Syrian parliament since 1963.
 The party leads the National Progressive Front and in all elections conducted under this constitution has obtained the majority of the 167 parliamentary seats reserved for the Front.
 In the 2003 parliamentary election, the party secured 135 of the seats.
 As of the mid-2000s, the party membership in Syria was estimated at 800,000.
 Key party organs in Syria are Al-Ba'ath and Al-Thawra.
 Due to the party's focus on intellectuals and affluent elites, it failed to gain support from the economically weaker sections such as the urban workers and rural farmers.
 As a result, its support base was vastly limited to affluent merchant classes of Damascus and the Alawite clans in the North-Western coast.

 The Syrian Regional Command has 21 members.
 As of 1987, the Syrian Regional Command comprised the three vice presidents of the Syrian Arab Republic, the Prime Minister, the Minister of Defense, the Chief of Staff of the Armed Forces, the parliamentary speaker, the Aleppo and Hama party secretaries as well as the heads of the party bureaus for trade unions, economy and higher education.